-In Longview, there's more than one type of cockroach that can invade your property.
+In Texas, there's more than one type of cockroach that can invade your property.
 And whichever cockroach takes over, there are a few ways in which you should handle the invasion.
 The next time you find a cockroach on your property, know the best way to get rid of it.

 Understanding The Root Of The Problem

-There are several types of cockroaches in Longview.
+There are several types of cockroaches in Texas.
 One of the largest types is the American cockroach, a reddish-brown property-invader with a yellow band around its head.
 The German cockroach is also frequently found within structures; to identify this smaller roach, look for two black lines on the head.

 Highly attracted to water, Oriental cockroaches sometimes make their way into homes and businesses if a moisture source strikes their fancy.
 They're dark and sometimes appear black in color, and while they prefer living outdoors in warm weather, they may come indoors to escape drought-like conditions.